bentoml/BentoML/docs/source/guides/graph.rst

 First, define an async :ref:`API <concepts/service:Service and APIs>` named ``classify_generated_texts`` that accepts a :ref:`Text <reference/api_io_descriptors:Texts>`
 input and returns :ref:`JSON <reference/api_io_descriptors:Structured Data with JSON>` output.
-Second, pass the input simultaneously to all three text generation model runners through ``asyncio.gather`` and receive a list of three generated texts.
+Second, pass the input simultaneously to all three text generation runners through ``asyncio.gather`` and receive a list of three generated texts.
 Using ``asyncio.gather`` and Runner's ``async_run`` allows the inferences to happen in parallel.
-Third, pass the list of generated texts to the text classification iteratively using a ``for loop`` to get the classification score of each generated text.
+Third, pass the list of generated texts to the text classification runner iteratively using a loop to get the classification score of each generated text.
 Finally, return the list of generated texts and classification results in a dictionary.

 .. tip::